tribesonecommunity/discord-bots/README.md

 - `DISCORD_API_KEY`
 - `CHANNEL_ID` - The discord id of the channel the bot will live in
 - `TRIBES_VOICE_CATEGORY_CHANNEL_ID` - The id of the voice channel category (so the bot can make voice channels)
+- `SEED_ADMIN_IDS` - Discord ids of players that will start off as admin.
+You'll need at least one in order to create more

 The following are optional
 - `STATS_DIR`, `STATS_WIDTH`, `STATS_HEIGHT` - The bot assumes the last file dumped here is html file of the stats of the last game finished.
 It will take a screenshot and upload an image to the channel and delete it
 - `TWITCH_GAME_NAME`, `TWITCH_CLIENT_ID`, `TWITCH_CLIENT_SECRET` - These enable the `streams` command to list current streams of the specified game
+- `COMMAND_PREFIX` - Use a different prefix instead of `!`
+- `RANDOM_MAP_ROTATION` - Declare this for the map rotation to be random
+- `DEFAULT_TRUESKILL_MU`, `DEFAULT_TRUESKILL_SIGMA` - Declare this to set the default trueskill value for new players

 ## Running the bot